 - Which ear(s) involved?

 - Is it worse at certain times of day or night?

 - Does the ringing seem louder/softer sometimes?

 - Does it affect daily activities?

-In fact, hearing aids can often mask the ringing by increasing the volume of external noise.
+Hearing aids can often mask the ringing by increasing the volume of external noise.
 By “confusing” the brain and making it focus on outside noises, these hearing aids seem to lessen the discomfort of tinnitus.
-This also helps improve everyday communication that is otherwise difficult for those with loud ringing.
+This also helps improve everyday communication that is otherwise difficult, especially for those that live with severe tinnitus.

 Here at The Hearing Care Shop we offer these products for hearing loss with tinnitus:

-If you suffer from tinnitus and want to enjoy the sounds of daily living contact us today to discuss your options.
+If you suffer from tinnitus and want to enjoy the sounds of daily living contact us today to discuss your options with our audiologist Michael.